 Maximizing Hair Transplant Success with SMP

-When Ashton Kutcher appeared on Conan last June, he talked about how he started losing hair at age 25.
-He also mentioned going to a doctor who prescribed Avodart for his condition.
+When Ashton Kutcher appeared on Conan last June, he shared his experience of starting to lose his hair at 25.
+He also mentioned consulting with a doctor who prescribed Avodart, a medication commonly used for an enlarged prostate.

-Now, Avodart or dutasteride is actually a drug given to men who have an enlarged prostate.
-And while it can help with hair issues by getting rid of testosterone byproducts, it also comes with side effects.
-These include testicular pain, breast tenderness, and decreased sexual interest.
+While Avodart, or dutasteride, may help with hair loss by reducing testosterone byproducts, it comes with some concerning side effects.
+These include testicular pain, breast tenderness, and reduced sexual interest.

-Sounds scary, right?
-But as we’ve said before, there are other treatments for hair loss including hair micropigmentation.
-There are also topical solutions and of course, hair transplant.
+Sounds unsettling, doesn’t it?
+But as we’ve discussed before, there are alternative solutions for hair loss, such as hair micropigmentation.
+Other options include topical treatments and, of course, hair transplants.

 Hair Transplant: An Overview of the Procedure